 Short-term goals.
 Digit isn’t a great tool for long-term or high dollar savings goals, simply because the amounts of money that are transferred are typically very low.
 It is good, however, for short-term savings goals, such as paying off the last few hundred dollars on a credit card or saving for a family vacation

 Monthly fee.
-Digit charges a monthly fee of $2.99.
-This is less than a cup of coffee for most people, so it’s not exorbitant.
-But there are other options that may be cheaper for you.
+Digit charges a monthly fee of $5.
+It’s not exorbitant but there are other options that may be cheaper for you.

 Unclear savings amounts.
 Digit uses an algorithm to determine how much money you can save each day based on your checking account balance and other factors.
 But if you’re nervous about having an amount pulled from your account without knowing exactly what it will be, this is probably not the best option for you.